 Unicorn Lattes are magical drinks that are not only vibrant and delicious, but also filled with goodness (think antioxidants, super foods, adaptogens, and sometimes even healing crystal-infused teas).
 I recently found out about them via an online blog post, and now I can't get enough:

 So far, I have made yellow (turmeric based), pink (beetroot based), green (matcha based), and purple (no photo, but blueberry and acai based!).
-I have plans to create the rest of the rainbow soon.
 It's so fun!

 Pink Unicorn Latte

 - 1 Cup Homemade Cashew Milk* (or non-dairy milk of choice)

 - 1+ Teaspoon Beetroot Powder OR 1 Tablespoon Beet Juice